Batch Processing Specifications

 Required for Force Post transactions.

-7 Merchant Description 0-25 A/N N
+Merchant Description

 Custom description to be passed to the card issuer for display on the cardholder’s statement.